divergio/realtime/README.md

 Realtime consists first of the gall agent defined in `realtime.hoon`.
 This is basically the same as the `%hut` gall agent, with an additional tag on each message: `ephemeral`.
 Messages marked `ephemeral` are used for the text that is currently being typed, before it is "committed" by pressing enter.

 The second component is the React front-end defined in the `realtime-ui` directory.
 It lets you choose your squad, choose a chat room, and then send messages.
 The chat page polls your current input at a set interval (300-800ms), and sends updates with the `ephemeral` tag set to `"true"`.
 The chat display filters the messages to only display all the committed (non-ephemeral messages) with the most recent ephemeral message appended at the bottom.
 As new ephemeral messages come in, they replace the existing text.
 The result is real-time chat, where you can watch as the person types (albeit jerkily).

-I should emphasize that the current implementation using hut and squads is merely an artifact of my Urbit app inexperience.

-I am the first to acknowledge that this architecture is nearly brain-dead.
-We're not leveraging hoon code to give special treatment to the ephemeral chats, which really needn't be stored.
-It would be better to only store the committed messages and the most recent ephemeral message.

-However, this is a result of working in the spirit of a hackathon: when I got in too deep to the hoon code and couldn't get it working quickly enough, I realized that I could just hack around it by leveraging my greater familiarity with the front-end code.
-My hope is that App School will help me build the skills to avoid this kind of hack and create a more suitable architecture for this app.

 ## Future Work: Fluid Real Time Text